somof/CarND-Behavioral-Cloning-work/writeup_report.md

 <img width=480 src="fig/LossMetrics_record_aug.png"/>

 Then the final model work well on Track 1 and also keep on the road at the problematic corner.
+The vehicle ran Track 1 for 1 hour keeping on the road.

 <img width=400 src="fig/course_out_03.jpg"/>

+TODO ここから書く

+flipped image

+Flipping Images And Steering Measurements
+A effective technique for helping with the left turn bias involves flipping images and taking the opposite sign of the steering measurement.
+For example:

 ##2.3.
 Model parameter tuning